dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/how-to-align-a-control-to-the-edges-of-forms.md

   - "controls [Windows Forms], aligning on forms"
   - "custom controls [Windows Forms], docking using code" ms.assetid: 5994cb59-242b-4e75-bd0e-62879c34d702
+description: Learn how to align a control to the edges of forms by setting the doc property which designates where your control resides in the form.
 ---
 # How to: Align a Control to the Edges of Forms